Palais Vaissier: History and design

 The completed design, with its bulbous onion-shaped dome, evoked quite clearly the form of the Taj Mahal and contained numerous allusions to the traditional art and architecture of India; Dupire-Rozan knew Louis Rousselet's book L’Inde des Rajahs: Voyage Dans L'Inde Centrale et Dans Les Présidences de Bombay et du Bengale (1875), known for its photographic depictions of Indian sites.
 He designed the château using essentially a cubic volume of two main stories containing a series of rectangular rooms arranged around a large central hall, covering over 100 square meters, containing a grand staircase topped by the dome.
 It was approached by a porte-cochère which covered a part of a semicircular driveway.
 Conventionally, the more public functional rooms (salons, dining rooms, kitchen) were located on the ground floor, with bedrooms on the upper level.
 The public rooms were decorated in various different styles: there was a Japanese salon, a Moorish revival salon and separate dining room, an Indian salon and separate dining room, and another dining room in Renaissance-revival style.
 The interior furniture for many of the rooms decorated in Orientalist styles did authentically come from Syria and/or Egypt and was often decorated with carved or inlaid kufic Arabic script.

 The Palais Vaissier had its own electric generator which permitted the glass dome, 35 meters high, to be illuminated at night.
 Embellished with horizontal registers of different colors of glass, it was undergirded by a structure of metal constructed by the engineer André Michelin, who himself was an iron manufacturer before launching his own foray into producing pneumatic tires (and founder of the Michelin company).
 It required the expertise and technical capabilities of numerous other firms in Roubaix and in Paris, which were published in the architectural journal L'Architecture et la Construction dans le Nord in 1892.
-The striking building, unlike any other in the area and virtually any other in France, was visible at least partially from multiple directions in the area, probably providing some use as a orienting landmark.
+The striking building, unlike any other in the area and virtually any other in France, was visible at least partially from multiple directions in the area, probably providing some use as an orienting landmark.
 The Palais Vaissier was soon depicted on thousands of postcards, some of which were hand-colored and give a sense of the garish color scheme and contrasting materials of stone, brick, metal, wood, and glass; many of these are displayed in Gilles' Maury's 2013 monograph (in French) on the château.